alisonswu/shiny-SimNetwork/README.md

   <img src="graph.png" width="200", "An example of tree network"/>
 </p>

-We use an agent-based model to simulate an SIR-like infectious disease over discrete time points t = 1,...,15.
+We use an agent-based model to simulate an SIR-like infectious disease over discrete time points t = 1,...,15. <br />
 The inividuals in the network can have one of the three statuses: S(susceptible), I(infected), R(recovered). <br />
 At t = 1, <br />
 - the network is initiated with a small subset of infected individuals, while the remaining individuals are susceptible.

 At t = 2,3,... <br />
-- A suscpetible individual becomes infected with probability 1 - (1-p)^c, where p is the infection probability between an infected individual passes infection to a susceptible individual through edge connection over 1 time period, and c is the number of infected neighbors with edge 1 connection). <br />
+- A suscpetible individual becomes infected with probability 1 - (1-p)^c, where p is probability of an infected individual passing infection to a susceptible individual through edge connection over 1 time period, and c is the number of infected neighbors with edge connection. <br />
-- An infected individual become recovered after staying infected over the infection duration.<br />
+- An infected individual becomes recovered after the infection duration.<br />
 - A recovered individual remains recovered.